Use SFTP or SCP instead.

 - FTP is disabled by default and must be enabled in two places to have even a chance of working.

 - NAT devices (especially cheap residential gateway routers) can process FTP connections incorrectly, and some personal firewall software blocks FTP access.
-These problems generally manifest as timeouts, reset connections.
+These problems generally manifest as timeouts or reset connections.

 - If you are able to connect to the FTP server, but attempts to upload or download hang, then switch your FTP client from active mode to passive mode, or vice versa.